Scottish Clans and Castles - 10 day tour

 Day 9 - Edinburgh City Tour & Palace of Holyroodhouse

-On 30 July to 20 August departures attend a performance of the Royal Edinburgh Military Tattoo at the Castle esplanade.
+Tours departing between July 30 – August 20 will attend a performance of the Royal Edinburgh Military Tattoo at the Castle Esplanade, instead.

 Day 10 - Tour Ends